LisaHackett97/MS1-Dog-Daycare/README.md

 - Fieldset too narrow in landscape mode, elements were overflowing.
   - Resolved by setting bootstrap columns to 8 on small screen sizes and removing max-width property from css rule.

+- Lighthouse report on services page showing an issue where the tap target is not appropriately sized for mobiles.
+This is the radio list on the contact form
+- Prechecked button on form is showing as default colour.
+  - Both these issues were resolved bu changing css styles on the input[type="radio"]:checked:after.
+Solution was found on stackoverflow.

 [Back to table of contents](#table-of-contents)

 #### Bugs not Fixed

-Lighthouse report on services page showing an issue where the tap target is not appropriately sized for mobiles.
-This is the radio list on the contact form

 [Back to table of contents](#table-of-contents)